SoftwareAG/c8y-docs/content/welcome/developers.md

 Learn how to develop and deploy applications on top of our IoT platform and integrate IoT data sources.

-For our developer community, we offer of variety of sources to quickly get started or to dig deeper into the matter.
+For our developer community, we offer a variety of sources to quickly get started or to dig deeper into the matter.

 If you are new to Cumulocity IoT, you might want to learn about the architecture, technical concepts and domain models behind Cumulocity IoT.
-The <a href="/concepts/introduction/">*Concepts guide*</a> is intended as a starting point for anyone technically interested in our  IoT platform.
+The <a href="/concepts/introduction/">*Concepts guide*</a> serves as a starting point for anyone technically interested in our  IoT platform.

 ### Developer guides